Vyral/Gene_Agustin_Blog/_drafts/thank-you-for-supporting-us.md

 layout: post
 title: Thank You For Supporting Us
 tags:
-  -
+  - Thank You
-excerpt: >-
-  Today, we’ll be giving you a year-end review of 2017.
-It was a great year.
+excerpt: 'Today, we’ll be giving you a year-end review of 2017.
+It was a great year.'
-enclosure: >-
+enclosure:

-pullquote: >-
-  2017 was a blast!
+pullquote: 2017 was a blast!
 enclosure_type: video/mp4
 enclosure_time:
 use_youtube_image: true